 To successfully file a quit claim deed in New York, you will need to fulfill a few essential qualifications:

 Also essential is that the grantor has a legitime ownership interest in the property before transferring the title, even if that ownership is only partial.

 The fee for filing a New York state quit claim deed is unique to each county.
 However, as of 2018, the basic fee for filing for a residential or farm property is $125, while the fee to file a quit claim deed for all other properties is $250.
 These fees are for the statewide RP-5217 form.

 In addition, there are additional fees tacked on at the time of filing.
 These include nominal fees for other papers filed, such as fees for Form TP-584.
 Additionally, there is a general recording fee, and each page filed has an additional nominal cost.

-At Law Office of Yuriy Moshes, we are experienced in such matters, especially when it comes to New York quit claim deeds.
-We represent parties in the greater New York City area including all its boroughs, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island) as well as Northern New Jersey, Long Island, and Upstate New York.
-If you’re trying to transfer property and are either trying to convey or receive it, you need to consult with an experienced and knowledgeable quit claim deed attorney to advise you on these matters.
+At Moshes Law, P.C., we offer extensive experience in the management and filing of New York quit claim deeds, representing parties in the greater New York City area and all its boroughs, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island, as well as Northern New Jersey, Long Island, and Upstate New York.

 Whether you’re trying to convey it or receive it, our team has the knowledge you need to transfer property with ease.
 Contact us today for a free consultation.